EMS Services

 911 Field Operations

 The Field Operations division includes all field staff deployed on the ALS 911 emergency ambulances.
 The ambulances are deployed using peak-load staffing and system status until deployment.
 The shifts are 13-hour, 12-hour, and 8-hour fixed and rotating day schedules.
-At peak times in Atlanta, Grady deploys 34 ALS ambulances, one ALS Special Operations unit, one Quick Response Vehicle (QRV) ALS unit, and two ALS Field Managers.
+At peak times in Atlanta, Grady deploys 35 ALS ambulances, one ALS Special Operations unit, three Quick Response Vehicles (QRV) ALS units, and two ALS Field Managers.
 All units are equipped with GPS tracking to ensure the closest unit responds to calls and mobile data terminals to receive call dispatch information.
 The patient charting is completed on a Toughbook integrated into the Computer Aided Dispatch system and ESO, an electronic patient care reporting system.

-Grady EMS paramedics and EMTs use an extensive set of Clinical Care Guidelines (Protocols and Standing Orders) approved by the EMS Medical Director.
+Grady EMS paramedics and EMTs use an extensive set of Clinical Care Guidelines (Protocols and Standing Orders) developed in coordination with Emory University School of Medicine’s Department of Emergency Medicine Section of Prehospital and Disaster Medicine and approved by the Grady EMS Medical Director.
 The majority of clinical care guidelines permit standing order medication and skill treatments.
-Grady EMS carries a full complement of ALS gear, Zoll X-Series cardiac monitors (12-lead, BP, pulse ox, CO2, temp, and QCPR), Lucas CPR Devices, EZ-IO Drill, I-Gel Airways as a secondary device, and military tourniquets.
+Grady EMS carries a full complement of ALS gear, Zoll X-Series cardiac monitors (12-lead, BP, pulse ox, CO2, temp, and QCPR), Lucas CPR Devices, EZ-IO Drill, I-Gel Airways as a secondary device, military tourniquets, and use Stryker power lift/power load stretchers.
+In addition, the QRV medics are licensed and credentialed to provide whole blood, TXA, and calcium to trauma patients suffering from hemorrhagic shock, to utilize video laryngoscope, and QuickTrach Emergency Cricothyrotomy kits.

 Specialty Care Transport